stonecharioteer/notes-deprecated/books/how-linux-works/README.md

 #### Character device

 These work with datastreams.
 You can only read characters from or write characters to these.
 `/dev/null` is such a device.
 These devices usually don't have a size.
-Printers attached to your computer are represented by character devices.
-The kernel cannot backup and reexamine the data stream after it has passed data to a device or process during character device interaction.
+Printers are represented by character devices.
+In character devices, the kernel cannot go back up and reexamine the data stream after it has passed data to a device or process.

 #### Pipe device